peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 ## PeterO.ExtendedFloat

     public sealed class ExtendedFloat :
-        System.IComparable,
-        System.IEquatable
+        System.IEquatable,
+        System.IComparable

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers and the output of this class's ToString method.

 <b>This class is largely obsolete.
-It will be replaced by a new version of this class in a different namespace/package and library, called `PeterO.Numbers.EFloat` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET), or `com.upokecenter.numbers.EFloat` in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)` method (by including the new library in your code, among other hings).</b>
+It will be replaced by a new version of this class in a different namespace/package and library, called `PeterO.Numbers.EFloat
+          ` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers
+            ` </a>library (in .NET), or `com.upokecenter.numbers.EFloat
+          ` in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers
+            ` </a>artifact (in Java).
+This new class can be used in the `CBORObject.FromObject(object) ` method (by including the new library in your code, among other hings).</b>

 Represents an arbitrary-precision binary floating-point number.
 Consists of an integer mantissa and an integer exponent, both arbitrary-precision.
 The value of the number equals mantissa * 2^exponent.
 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.